KJithinReddy/Therapy_Bot/README.md

 # Therapy_Bot
-It's  a Therapy Bot helping user to get help for mental health issuses.
+It's  a Therapy Bot helping user to get help for mental health issuse.
+I have added this VS.